Welcome! We’re thrilled you’re interested in joining the Milkdrop Clinician Program.

-The Milkdrop breast pump cushion is a soft silicone cushion that stretches over the head of Medela, Spectra and Philips Avent breast pumps.
+The Milkdrop breast pump cushion is a soft silicone cushion that stretches over the head of most traditional breast pumps.

 It is to be used by lactating women to provide a softer interface between the breast and the existing breast pump.
-It is included in the ARTG (#352892) as a Class I medical device.
+It is included in the ARTG (#352892) as a Class I medical device and registered with the FDA.

 - 92% of women found pumping more comfortable